Publications

 Nidesh Lawtoo, ed.
 Poetics and Politics: With Lacoue-Labarthe.
 MLN 132.5 (2017).

 This special issue of Modern Language Notes rethinks the relation between “poetics and politics, poétique et politique” in the company of the French philosopher Philippe Lacoue-Labarthe.
 Including articles from major figures in continental philosophy (Jean-Luc Nancy, Alain Badiou), political theory (Jane Bennett), as well as from plural voices in French, German, and North American literary theory and criticism, contributors join perspectives that are usually split in different areas of investigation in order to reframe an ancient concept located at the juncture between poetics and politics, literature and philosophy: namely, mimēsis.
-In the process the issue casts new light on foundational mimetic concepts such as myth, sympathy, identification, figura, and plasticity in order to address the growing shadows cast by the contemporary fictions of the political.
+In the process the issue casts new light on foundational mimetic concepts such as myth, sympathy, identification, figura, d plasticity in order to address the growing shadows cast by the contemporary fictions of the political.

 ARTICLES & CHAPTERS